nextcloud/vm/README.md

 * [Machine configuration](https://docs.hanssonit.se/s/W6fMouPiqQz3_Mog/virtual-machines-vm/d/W7Du9uPiqQz3_Mr1/machine-setup-nextcloud-vm) (of the released version)

 ## I want to test a Release Candidate (RC), or Beta!
 No problem, brave explorer!
 We made it simple.

-Run `update.sh` but abort it before it starts so that you have the latest `nextcloud_update.sh`.
-Then put this in your `nextcloud_update.sh` below the curl command (lib.sh) but before the check for major versions and run it.
+In some cases we do pre-releases of the VM as well.
+Those can be found in the TESTING folder on the download server.
+If you want to try the latest version yourself, just follow the steps below:
+1. Download the latest [nextcloud_update.sh](https://raw.githubusercontent.com/nextcloud/vm/master/nextcloud_update.sh) to your server.
+2. Put the below variables right above line 256 **(# Major versions unsupported)**
+3. Run nextcloud_update.sh

 To test a specific RC version:

 ```
 NCREPO="https://download.nextcloud.com/server/prereleases"
-NCVERSION=12.0.1RC5
+NCVERSION=16.0.0RC1
 STABLEVERSION="nextcloud-$NCVERSION"
 ```